LEARNAcademy/syllabus/react/create-react-app.md

 export default App
 ```

-## Nesting Components
+### Nesting Components

 For this example, we will create an application that has a Header component, a Recipes component, and a Footer component.

-We will create a new file inside the `src` folder called `Header.js`.
+We will create a new folder inside the `src` folder called `components`.
+React apps will have many components and keeping our components organized is important.

+Inside the components folder, create a new file called `Header.js`.
 It is convention to name the file the same name as the class component in that file.

-**src/Header.js**
+**src/components/Header.js**

 ```javascript
 import React, { Component } from 'react'